mysociety/popit/README.md

 - [Read our Getting Started guide](http://popit.poplus.org/docs/getting-started/)

-## How can I set up a Popit server myself?
+## How can I set up a PopIt server myself?

 - You can use our hosted version of PopIt at [popit.mysociety.org](http://popit.mysociety.org/instances/new)
 - If you want to host it yourself check out out [install documentation](http://popit.poplus.org/docs/install/)